Semi-Structured Interviews: Configuration and Best Practices

 - Can adjust question order if the participant naturally brings up a later topic

-- Never introduces questions that aren't in the guidelines
+- Never introduces questions that aren't in the guide

 Closing